Code-Institute-Submissions/globeconnections/README.md

 *b.
 Access to booking systems for flights, hotels, restaurants and local tourist attractions.*

 *c.
-The choice of accessing and choosing from various different packages to provide an extensive shopping experince.*
+The choice of accessing and choosing from various different packages to provide an extensive shopping experience.*

 *d.
 Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.*